Release Notes for Spring Cloud Services for VMware Tanzu

 - Added ability to synchronize Git mirrors via a button on the Config Server’s dashboard.

-- Added tile dependency on PAS to ensure that on a brand-new PCF installation, PAS is installed before the Spring Cloud Services tile.
+- Added tile dependency on VMware Tanzu Application Service for VMs (TAS) to ensure that on a brand-new TAS installation, TAS is installed before the Spring Cloud Services tile.

 - Added ability to use

 cf update-serviceto upgrade existing